AT&T Internet Review 2020

 We think most internet users won’t go through a TB of data each month, but if you do, AT&T will charge you an extra $10 for every 50 GB of additional data you use.

-You can also pay an extra $30 a month to get unlimited data added to your AT&T Internet plan.
+But if you’re an internet data hog, you may also. be able to pay an extra $30 a month to get unlimited data added to your AT&T Internet plan.

 AT&T internet contracts, equipment, and fees